 A career in anaesthesia

-Anaesthetists are qualified specialist doctors who administer different types of anaesthetic to make a patient unconscious and pain free during an operation or procedure.
+Anaesthetists are specialist doctors who administer different types of anaesthetic to make a patient unconscious and pain free during an operation or procedure.
 This involves the use of a complex range of drugs and highly technical equipment to monitor the patient’s condition throughout an operation.
 The anaesthetist is responsible for pain management after surgery and assessment of a patient’s medical condition prior to surgery to ensure they are fit for surgery.

 Anaesthetists train for five years to obtain their medical degree and registration and a further five to seven years working as a registrar in a hospital, gaining practical experience and completing postgraduate exams before qualifying as a specialist anaesthetist.
 Specialist training includes managing all types of anaesthesia, a wide knowledge of general medical conditions, intensive care, trauma management and resuscitation, and the treatment of pain.

 Each year about 45 trainees are employed in major secondary and tertiary hospitals in New Zealand.
 Completion of specialist training and exams enables vocational registration as a specialist anaesthetist.

 Anaesthetists are supported in the operating theatre by anaesthetic technicians, nurses and perfusionists (trained health professionals who operate heart-lung machines during surgeries that require heart-lung bypass).

 Anaesthetists who work in public hospitals are all employed by District Health Boards.
 Employment at private hospitals is undertaken after an anaesthetist is granted a ‘right to practise’ at the institution, and employment is typically on a casual basis and under an independent employment contract (not as a salaried employee).
 GPs or rural hospital doctors with additional training in anaesthesia may also work under the supervision of a qualified specialist anaesthetist.